-TABLETmedia’s notification solution is an amazingly versatile platform that simultaneously receives inputs from different trigger sources and for each creates multiple notification to different type of devices at different sites.
+TABLETmedia’s notification solution is an amazingly versatile platform that simultaneously receives inputs from different trigger sources and for each creates multiple notifications to different types of devices at different sites.

 Types of trigger inputs include:

 - Radio emergency, lone worker, man down, text message, or just button press

 - Video surveillance cameras such as Avigilon and Verkada

 - Contact closures from fire panels, BDAs, manufacturing equipment, HVAC, etc.